jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 `.setView()`
 * This method takes two arguments...
   1. An array containing the latitude and longitude coordinates of the center of your map.
-  2. The starting zoom level of your map.
+  2. The starting zoom level of your map. what is the range of values?
+0 - 15?

 Need help getting coordinates?
 [Get some here](http://itouchmap.com/latlong.html)!